 This section is normative.
 It describes how SAML Authorization elements are used to meet OSGA requirements for authorization assertions and decisions as described in [OGSAAuthzReq].
 It first describes the use of the AuthorizationDecisionQuery and ExtendedAuthorizationDecisionQuery elements, which are used by entities to request authorization assertions or decisions from an authorization service.
-This is followed by a description of the statements that can be returned in the response, either one or more standard AuthorizationDecisionStatement elements.
+This is followed by a description of the statements that can be returned in the response, either one or more standard AuthorizationDecisionStatement elements or a SimpleAuthorizationDecisionStatement element.